 - Basic research skills and quality management in health care

-The training program offers an appointment in a full time position, working across 2 campuses:
+The training program offers 2 full time appointments working across 2 campuses:

 - Caulfield Hospital for the chronic pain service

 - The Alfred for acute pain, cancer pain and complex pain inpatients

 Trainees can participate in the FPM trainees tutorials run jointly by Pain training centres in Melbourne (usually Thursday afternoons from 4pm).
 There are also regular onsite pain education activities, grand rounds and library access.